rdykiel/voltexport/README.md

 README instructions for using voltexport tools
 ==============================================
-This set of tools is designed to operate on a VoltDB 9.3.x installation.

 It is used to read data from an export_overflow directory and output the data into .csv files in an output directory.